What is radiation therapy used for?

 You may like to ask more about any or all of the FAQs listed here.
-In particular, it is important to know the Radiation Therapy of your condition, the results you can expect from the treatment, the length and duration of treatment (and other logistics) as well as the possible side effects.
+In particular, it is important to know what to ask your doctor about your condition, the results you can expect from the treatment, the length and duration of treatment (and other logistics) as well as the possible side effects.
 Don’t hesitate to bring up anything else that may affect you and/or your carer(s) during the treatment, however trivial you might think this is.
-For instance, parking or transport are commonly issues that can affect the ease of having daily treatments, so these sorts of things may be very important for you to clarify.
+For instance, parking or transport are common issues that can affect the ease of having daily treatments, so these sorts of things may be very important for you to clarify.

 What if my specific question is not answered here?